 ACTIVITY: Webcam and mic test

-Navigate the tabs above to test your webcam and mic using both Flash and HTML5.
+Navigate the next tab above to test your webcam and mic.
 If you can see and hear yourself, great.
 If not, you may need to adjust settings or purchase a webcam and/or microphone.
 A bit of caution on webcam usage (per common sense and the FBI): when you’re not using your webcam, cover the lens to keep prying eyes from sneaking a peek into your home.

 Having a reliable, up-to-date computer, good Internet connection, and equipment like webcam and headphones will go a long way to preparing you for the technical demands of your online course, but there’s much more to learn about how you’ll interact with the course.
 Let’s continue!